 But finding the best dehumidifiers for your home will depend on how damp your space is and the size of the area you are trying to dry.
 We’ll be exploring why size matters, how it relates directly to the quality of air in your home and whether or not a dehumidifier can be too big for your space.
-Plus, you can find some great discounts on dehumidifiers on sale right here at Live Science.
+Plus, you can find some top models in our guide to the best dehumidifiers.

 How big of a dehumidifier do I need?

 Just like most household appliances, dehumidifiers come in a range of sizes.
 From heavy industrial-grade units to small, barely noticeable models you can perch in tight and damp corners of your home.
 But there’s no one-size fits all when it comes to dehumidifiers.

 A dehumidifier’s size is based on its total moisture-removal capacity – which is measured in pints during a 24-hour period.
 Most experts (opens in new tab) believe a relative humidity (RH) level of 30-50% is ideal.
 The RH level is the percentage that represents the amount of water vapor in the air – and decreasing your space’s RH level is something dehumidifiers can help you achieve.